 ‘Troll Storm’ Neo-Nazi Leader Andrew Anglin Named In Lawsuit By Jewish Real Estate Agent Tanya Gersh

-In what may turn out to be an historic case, Tanya Gersh, a Jewish real estate agent, has filed a lawsuit against the man who incited a ‘troll storm’ against her in late 2016.
+In what may turn out to be an historic case, Tanya Gersh, a Jewish real estate agent who sells luxury homes, has filed a lawsuit against the man who incited a ‘troll storm’ against her in late 2016.
 Andrew Anglin is the founder of the neo-Nazi site the Daily Stormer and is named as the respondent in the lawsuit being pursued by the Southern Poverty Law Center.

 After Anglin posted Gersh’s contact information to his site – along with the contact information for her family, and several other Jewish people in Whitefish, Montana, Gersh’s hometown – and requested that his readers “hit em up,” Gersh began to receive hundreds of threatening calls and emails.